fabulosa/Course-Search-/readme.md

 ### Install required packages (two options):

-#### 1. Your python version has better to be 3.8, here are all the packages that are used in this project:
+#### 1. Your python version had better to be 3.8, here are all the packages that are used in this project:

 * packages: pandas, sklearn, string, nltk, numpy, torch, transformers, sentence_transformers, IPython, rank\_bm25, jupyter